 Occasionally, guidelines for sponsored programs suggest or mandate the inclusion of a third party (an entity in addition to the University and the sponsor) to share in the cost of the project.
-At the time of the proposal submission, the prospective Principal Investigator must have written confirmation from the third party on the amount and nature of cost sharing to be provided and also a commitment to provide appropriate documentation to demonstrate the agreed upon amount of cost sharing to the satisfaction of the funding agency and the Department of Administration and Finance.
+At the time of the proposal submission, the prospective Principal Investigator must have written confirmation from the third party on the amount and nature of cost sharing to be provided and also a commitment to provide appropriate documentation to demonstrate the agreed upon amount of cost sharing to the satisfaction of the funding agency and the Business Office.